puffypenguin46/compsci3--Major-Project/proposal.md

 week 4-5
 - clear up assests and make it aesthetically appealing
 - add a storyline that's told through narraration
-- music + sound design
 - extra effects and animations
+- if maze if functional add collectable objects